orbitalquark/textadept/docs/faq.md

 - - -

 **Q:**
-When I click the "Compile" or "Run" menu item (or execute the key command), either nothing happens or the wrong command is executed.
+When I click the "Compile" or "Run" menu item (or execute the key command), either nothing shows up in the command entry, or the wrong command shows up.
 How can I tell Textadept which command to run?

 **A:**
 The LuaDoc describes [compile and run commands][] and you can configure them in your